I Must Bloom; I Dare to.

 These mantras are what I plan to use as my guiding principles after our just concluded 4-week Potent Quill writing retreat, an insightful rendez-vous organised for writers who wish to ameliorate their writing skill.
 I was not disappointed at any point of the sessions as each session had a mental goodie bag for every participant.
 The facilitators were experienced and willing to share their knowledge with other writers who made it to “the wordsmith’s tea party”.
 Indeed, no one returned to their usual life without some extra knowledge to input into their writing.

 In the first week, the ambience was similar to the expectancy of a pregnant woman in her final trimester.
 Writers trooped in with diverse expectations and by the end of the class, most of the participants were analysing language, styles and the various points of views available to both budding and established writers.
-I was a bit overwhelmed that day as I was also at a musical rehearsal, struggling to share my attention at both programmes but luck was on my side as the class notes and video was shared for the session.
+I was a bit overwhelmed that day as I was also at a musical rehearsal, struggling to divide my attention at both programmes but luck was on my side as the class notes and video was shared for the session.
 (You can check them out to get your feel of the experience.)
-Writers have various styles at their disposal when writing.

 Aside from the conventional writing methods, one can also explore evolving styles and even create new ones.
 We had for our perusal, some fiction stories by established writers, so as to understand how writing has metamorphosed into something more personal than orthodox.
 By the end of the first week, I was able to flesh out a fresh story, “Bébé’s Day Out”.